Fairfax Injury Lawyer Brien Roche Addresses Injunctions

 A type of injunction that is sometimes sought in regards to real estate transactions is an Order of Specific Performance.
 An Order of Specific Performance directs a seller to sell a piece of real estate to a buyer.
 Real estate is unique.
 Normally the court does not like to enter these types of mandatory injunctions.
 If however there is a valid contract between the parties, then the court may consider ordering specific performance on the contract.
 The court will also look at whether there is an adequate remedy at law.
 That is, whether the plaintiff will be fully compensated through an award of money damages.
 The court will look at whether or not there are mutual obligations under the contract.
 In regards to a real estate transaction those mutual obligations are the payment of money for the real estate.
 That is, the seller receives the money.
 The buyer receives the real estate.
 As such there is mutual performance.
 In cases like that the court also looks at whether or not there are other defenses.
 A common defense in any claim for an injunction is that the party bringing the claim is somehow at fault.
 If that party is at fault, that is has “unclean hands”, the court may consider that.
 That fault must have contributed to the problem.
 If those unclean hands are of such a nature that the court thinks the plaintiff should not win, then the court will deny the injunction.

-Injunctions Are A Powerful Tool
+Injunctions Are a Powerful Tool

 Overall injunctions are powerful tools.
 A court in Virginia has general authority to enter injunctions.
 Typically it is only circuit courts that enter injunctions.